ProfJski/FloatCompMandelbrot/README.md

 - **8** with mouse over a pixel - Plots trajectory of that point (screen mode 8) in all three types.

-# The Problem and Solution in More Detail:
+# The Problem and Solution in More Detail
- The more detailed analysis is presented [here](./FloatCompMset.md), together with a discussion of this program's design.
+For a more detailed statement of the problem and the design of this program, [read the more detailed analysis here](./FloatCompMset.md).